Exiv2/exiv2/README.md

 On UNIX systems, you may install the dependencies using the distribution's package management system.
 Install the development package of a dependency to install the header files and libraries required to build Exiv2.
-The script `ci/install_dependencies.sh` is used to setup CI images on which we build and test Exiv2 on many platforms when we modify code.
+The script `ci/install_dependencies.sh` is used to setup the CI images on which we build and test Exiv2.
 You may find that helpful in setting up your platform dependencies.

 Natural language system is discussed in more detail here: [Localisation](#2-8)